dirtytowel/fzmedia/README.md

 # I found a bug/issue, what do I do?

-The best thing you can do if you find a bug is fork this repo, fix the bug, and issue a PR that I can review.
-That being said, opening a new issue in this gihub repo is the next best thing.
-Please be descriptive with your issue and how to reproduce it in both situations, and if you have issues a PR review please try to explain what you did to resolve the issue.
+The best thing you can do if you find a bug is fork this repo, fix the bug, and issue a PR that I can review or open a new issue in this github repo.
+Any and all contributions are greatly appreciated.
+The tool is still a work in progress but the hope is it will progressively get better as time goes on.

 # TODO
 - gentoo ebuild